 The Newberry has an active instruction and outreach program for high school teachers, undergraduates, and graduate students.
 These visits may include a Newberry orientation and tour, a collection show-and-tell, or independent research in the reading rooms.

-Since 2008, the Newberry has welcomed nearly 1,000 groups comprised of over 15,000 learners, but we cannot accommodate all group visit requests.
+Since 2008, the Newberry has welcomed nearly 1,300 groups comprised of nearly 20,000 learners, but we cannot accommodate all group visit requests.
 Newberry-based programs get first priority, and these programs are especially active in January, February, June, July, September, and October.
 As a result, there are fewer outside group visits available during these months.
 Staff limitations and space constraints are other factors that might not permit the Newberry to accommodate a particular group visit.

 Scheduling Your Visit